 Class fees are due on or before the start date of the class cycle.
-After beginning fencing all programs are on a monthly cycle and fees are to be paid on or before the start of the month.
-The fee per month is based on the number of times the class meets that month.
-Payment may be made by credit card, PayPal, Venmo, and other forms on the FRFC website directly through PayPal, (no PayPal account is needed) or by check payable to Front Range Fencing Club.
+Other programs are on a monthly cycle and fees are to be paid on or before the start of the month.
+Payment may be made by credit card on the FRFC website (direct payment with credit card or through PayPal) or by check payable to Front Range Fencing Club.